 thesis

-The papers to be included in my doctoral thesis.
+The papers to be included in my doctoral dissertation.

-Building Intelligent, Gaze-aware Programming Environment for Better Accessibility, Interactivity, and Productivity
+Building Intelligent, Gaze-aware Programming Environments for Better Accessibility, Interactivity, and Productivity

 Abstract

 Background: Code comprehension is a cognitively demanding Software Engineering (SE) task.
 Studies report that developers can spend up to 60% of their working hours reading code.
-For instance, software engineers newly onboarding at Google can take up to five months to become familiar with a new codebase and stabilize their productivity.
-Meanwhile, eye-tracking (ET) has been applied in empirical SE studies for decades.
-While it has contributed to understanding programmers’ gaze behavior and cognitive activities to some extent, only a few studies have explored integrating gaze-based assistance at a fine-grained level into the programming environment as a form of support.
-In particular, there lacks the employment of the participatory design approach, which emphasizes the perspectives of end-users from the early stages.
-Furthermore, the effectiveness of gaze-driven assistance has seldom been investigated with code stumuli at scale in a real-world programming environment
+For instance, software engineers onboarding at Google can take up to five months to become familiar with a new codebase and stabilize their productivity.
+Meanwhile, eye-tracking (ET) has been employed for empirical SE studies for decades.
+While it has contributed to understanding programmers’ gaze behavior and cognitive activities to some extent, only a few studies have explored integrating fine-grained gaze-based assistance directly into the programming environment.
+In particular, there is a lack of participatory design approaches, which emphasize incorporating end-users’ perspectives from the earliest stages.
+Furthermore, the effectiveness of gaze-driven assistance has rarely been examined with code stumuli at scale in real-world programming environments.

-Objectives: In this thesis, our objective is to: (1) understand the state of the art regarding how eye-tracking has been used in SE studies.
-(2) understand what machine learning techniques have been applied to gaze data in relation to software development.
-(3) gather data on current problems professional developer encounter and what type of tool support they want.
-(4) co-design the new tool support with programmers and develop design artifacts.
-(5) develop a proof-of-concept to evaluate whether gaze-based assistance can support programmers in onboarding new codebases.
+Objectives: In this thesis, our objectives are to: (1) understand the state of the art regarding how eye-tracking has been used in SE studies.
+(2) assess what machine learning techniques have been applied to gaze data in the context of software development.
+(3) gather data on current problems professional developer encounter and what types of tool support they desire.
+(4) co-design new tool support with programmers and develop design artifacts.
+(5) develop a proof-of-concept to evaluate whether gaze-based assistance can support programmers during onboarding new codebases.

-Resulsts: By consolidating studies in the areas of interest, we found that experiments were primarily conducted with toy code snippets and novice participants, and that ML techniques have mainly been used to predict programmer expertise and task difficulty in the context of program comprehension.
+Results: By consolidating studies in the areas of interest, we found that experiments were primarily conducted with toy code snippets and novice participants, and that ML techniques have mainly been used to predict programmer expertise and task difficulty in program comprehension contexts.
 Our survey revealed that code comprehension remains a major pain point among professional developers.
 Through co-designing solutions for this problem, we identified a promising opportunity for gaze-driven assistance, as programmers preferred it over voice-based support.
 Comparing the control and experimental groups to each other and to experts, we found that gaze-based assistance can influence programmers’ attention-distribution strategies, leading them to read fewer peripheral files and focus more effectively on relevant code.

 Included Papers